 We can’t tell you how many videos, websites, posts, pages, and podcasts we’ve witnessed where people give this advice.

 If anything, rain comes down like hot tea.
 (Please don’t steam your orchid, either.)
 Use warm or tepid water—not too hot, not too cold.
 A little warmer than cooler is actually better.
 Ice is only easier for a person who doesn’t want to take the time to properly water your orchid.
 To us at Orchideria, it screams of “plant abuse” if there ever was such a thing.

-We just had to get that off our chest. 😊
+I just had to get that off my chest. 😊